 This post comes from a deeper place than any that have come before it.
-While all the others had at least some success to back them up, this one lacks victory.
+While all the others have at least some successes to back them up, this one lacks victory.
 You see, frustration is a negative pattern I can’t seem to break.
-Maybe admitting that will be the first crack.
+Maybe admitting that is the first crack.

 My biggest problem with frustration seems to be identifying the source, the place of origin.
 Sure, people and circumstances exacerbate frustration, but I don’t think they cause it.
-I think people’s actions, or lack thereof, often just trigger something that has lingered deep inside me for many years.
+People’s actions, or lack thereof, often just trigger something that has lingered deep inside me for many years.

 What triggers my frustration?
 Things I can’t control and shouldn’t have to control.
-Electronics – They should just work.
-My kids – Why can’t they see I just want what’s best for them?
-Friends – Do they really believe their way is always the best way?
-My body – I feed it healthy food & exercise, but it seems to constantly break down anyway.
+Electronics… they should just work.
+My kids… why can’t they see I just want what’s best for them?
+Friends… do they really believe their way is always the best way?
+My body… I exercise and eat healthy food, but it seems to constantly break down anyway.
 And let’s not even talk about how I feel about my hair!

 I hate that frustration triggers reactions in me I thought I had overcome.
 Reactions I’m too ashamed to admit on paper or out loud.
 Reactions that seem stronger at times than any good in me and that lead me to believe, if only for a moment, that I am still a mouthy, arrogant, temper-driven teenager and that I’ll never change.

 Do you sense the frustration in my words?
 Do you sense that even though I know that “He who is in me is greater than he who is in the world” (1 John 4:4), I still struggle with letting that truth reign in this area of my life?
 Even worse, I struggle with seeing through my frustration enough to find scripture that would direct me toward healing in this area.